Antique Palestinian Jerusalem Mother Of Pearl Icon Announcement

 REFERENCES:

-Please note that this particular medallion is a museum Quality art work, and in fact, it could be displayed in the most reputable world museums.
+Please note that this particular medallion is a museum-quality artwork; it could be displayed in the most reputable world museums.

 We will also provide the buyer with photocopies of the pages from the mentioned references together with a certificate of authenticity.

-CONDITION: The icon is in very good condition free of cracks, chips, repairs, or restorations, except for one chip on the lower right corner.
+CONDITION: The icon is in very good condition, free of cracks, chips, repairs, or restorations, except for one chip in the lower right corner.

 MEASUREMENTS: